 2020 hasn’t gotten off to the greatest start, has it?
 The catastrophic fires in Australia, the fear of conflict in the Middle-East, and now a deadly virus that’s causing chaos around the world.
-If you’ve stepped outside even once in the last month you’ve heard that a new virus, known as the coronavirus, started in China and spread to thousands upon thousands of people – including Europe, Japan, and the U.S. – causing hundreds of deaths according to USA Today (Stanlin, 2020).
+If you’ve stepped outside even once in the last few months you’ve heard that a new virus, known as the coronavirus, started in China and spread to thousands upon thousands of people worldwide.

 It’s natural to be concerned about a virus like this, as it brings about uncertainty and fear; however, with the right information from the right sources, you might find ease.
 With the ENT Institute‘s Coronavirus Survival Guide, we want to help you remain informed and educated on what’s happening in the world, coronavirus prevention and treatment tips, as well as what to do if you’ve already been exposed.